jasonsturges/vite-typescript-npm-package/README.md

   }
 ```

-Before you submit for the first time, make sure your package name is available by using npm search.
+Before you submit for the first time, make sure your package name is available by using `npm search`.
 If npm rejects your package name, update your `package.json` and resubmit.

 ```bash
 npm search <term>